paxunix/factotum/README.md

   run `make watchify` (remember to `make kill` if you wish to kill off the watchers).
 Then all you have to do is make changes, wait a couple seconds, then reload the extensions page, etc.

+* Take a look at `example/load-jquery.html` to see what goes into writing an Fcommand.